kwangjong/kwangjong.github.io/_posts/2022-06-27-Forward-and-Backward-Propagation.md

 b^{(L)} = \begin{bmatrix} b_{0}^{(L)}\\ b_{1}^{(L)}\\ \vdots\\ b_{n}^{(L)} \end{bmatrix}
 $$

-Activations for all neurons in layer $L$ is caculated as:
+Activations for all neurons in layer $L$ are caculated as:

 $$
 a^{(L)} = \sigma(W^{(L-1)} a^{(L-1)} + b^{(L-1)})